-• Encouraging other children to engage in inappropriate sexual behaviour (e.g. having an older boyfriend/girlfriend, associating with unknown adults or other sexually exploited children, staying out overnight)

-• Photographing or videoing other children performing indecent acts
+- Encouraging other children to engage in inappropriate sexual behaviour (e.g. having an older boyfriend/girlfriend, associating with unknown adults or other sexually exploited children, staying out overnight) - Photographing or videoing other children performing indecent acts

-What Staff should do if they believe there to be Peer on Peer Abuse
+What Staff should do if they believe there to be child on child Abuse

 In the event of allegations made against other pupils, the measures detailed in the school's Anti-Bullying Policy will be enacted.
 This will include sexting or abusive comments and interactions that may be seen as "banter", "just having a laugh" or part of growing up.
-The school is also aware of the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously.
+The school is also aware of the gendered nature of child on child abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all child on child abuse is unacceptable and will be taken seriously.
 Staff should also recognize that issues associated with disability, gender, ethnicity and sexual orientation may make it harder for a child to report abuse.
-We will take all peer on peer abuse seriously.
-Children with SEND or health issues may be more vulnerable and may also find it difficult to communicate their concerns but staff should always refer concerns to the DSL or SENCo and follow the school procedures for recording and referral.
+We will take all child on child abuse seriously.
+Children with SEND or health issues may be more vulnerable and may also find it difficult to communicate their concerns but staff should always refer concerns to the DSL or EEP and follow the school procedures for recording and referral.

 When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a safeguarding concern.
-If there is a safeguarding concern the DSL should be informed.
+If there is a safeguarding concern the DSL should be informed, who will refer to the Brooks Traffic Light Tool where necessary.
 A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances.
 The DSL should contact the Local Authority Children Safeguarding Board to discuss the case.
 The DSL will follow through the outcomes of the discussion and make a referral where appropriate.
-If the allegation indicates that a potential criminal offence has taken place, the local authority will refer the case to the multiagency safeguarding hub where the police may become involved.
+If the allegation indicates that a potential criminal offence has taken place, the local authority will refer the case to the multi-agency safeguarding hub where the police may become involved.
 Parents, of both the pupil being complained about and the alleged victim, should be informed and kept updated on the progress of the referral.
 The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files.
 It may be appropriate to exclude the pupil being complained about for a period of time according to the school's Behaviour and Discipline Policy.
 Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures.